openanalytics/shinyproxy-operator/docs/shinyproxy.md

   the latest ShinyProxy server

 **Note:** this only works when the `proxy.operator.force-transfer` option is set to `true` (in the ShinyProxy configuration).
-By default this option is disabled.
+By default, this option is disabled.

 ### Scenario 5: Starting an app